 This exhibit will be at TXMOST for a limited time.

 Explore our permanent Timewalk exhibition, journeying from the deep past of the Precambrian Era, through the Jurassic, into the Holocene Period—meeting some extraordinary individuals along the way.

-As you stroll through over 3 billion years, you will encounter ancient, many-legged trilobites, a dancing hologramic display which brings our jellyfish fossils to life, and the skull of the fiercely toothed infamous Tyrannosaurus Rex.
-You will have the opportunity of a close and personal encounter with “Lucy”, the famous Ethiopian australopithecine.
+As you stroll through over 4 billion years, you will encounter ancient, many-legged trilobites, ancient animals that once lived in what is now Texas, and the skull of the fiercely toothed, infamous Tyrannosaurus Rex.
+You will have the opportunity for a close and personal encounter with “Lucy”, the famous Ethiopian australopithecine.
 Rounding out your walk, you’ll come face to face with the full skeleton of “Emily”, our saber-tooth cat.
 You’ll find many more toothed, armored, horned and winged creatures from Earth’s past along your journey, so come introduce yourself to them all!